Wicca: Acceptance

+The use of the inverted pentagram by the Church of Satan has contributed to the misidentification of Wiccans as Satanists.

 Wicca emerged in predominantly Christian England, and from its inception the religion encountered opposition from certain Christian groups as well as from the popular tabloids like the News of the World.
 Some Christians still believe that Wicca is a form of Satanism, despite important differences between these two religions.
 Detractors typically depict Wicca as a form of malevolent Satanism, a characterisation that Wiccans reject.
 Due to negative connotations associated with witchcraft, many Wiccans continue the traditional practice of secrecy, concealing their faith for fear of persecution.
 Revealing oneself as a Wiccan to family, friends or colleagues is often termed "coming out of the broom-closet".
 Attitudes to Christianity vary within the Wiccan movement, stretching from outright rejection to a willingness to work alongside Christians in interfaith endeavours.

 The religious studies scholar Graham Harvey wrote that "the popular and prevalent media image [of Wicca] is mostly inaccurate".
-Pearson similarly noted that "popular and media perceptions of Wicca have often been misleading".
+Pearson said that "popular and media perceptions of Wicca have often been misleading".

 In the United States, a number of legal decisions have improved and validated the status of Wiccans, especially Dettmer v.
 Landon in 1986.
-However, Wiccans have encountered opposition from some politicians and Christian organisations, including former president of the United States George W. Bush, who stated that he did not believe Wicca to be a religion.
+Wiccans have encountered opposition from some politicians and Christian organisations, including former president of the United States George W. Bush, who stated that he did not believe Wicca to be a religion.

 In 2007 the United States Department of Veterans Affairs after years of dispute added the Pentacle to the list of emblems of belief that can be included on government-issued markers, headstones, and plaques honouring deceased veterans.

 In Canada, Heather Botting ("Lady Aurora") and Gary Botting ("Pan"), the original high priestess and high priest of Coven Celeste and founding elders of the Aquarian Tabernacle Church, successfully campaigned the British Columbian government and the federal government in 1995 to allow them to perform recognised Wiccan weddings, to become prison and hospital chaplains, and (in the case of Heather Botting) to become the first officially recognized Wiccan chaplain in a public university.

 The oath-based system of many Wiccan traditions makes it difficult for "outsider" scholars to study them.
 For instance, after the anthropologist Tanya Luhrmann revealed information about what she learned as an initiate of a Wiccan coven in her academic study, various Wiccans were upset, believing that she had broken the oaths of secrecy taken at initiation.